idoAl/training_setup/remote access/README.md

 watch this video: https://www.youtube.com/watch?v=QBqPzHEDzvo

-We want our VM to be able to access the "outside network", aka the internet...
+We want our VM to be able to access the host, and the "outside network" - aka the internet...

 When using NAT configuration, your host (windows PC...) will route network from the VM outside like your home router does.